Peasants' Revolt: Rebels

 Many of the rebels had urban backgrounds, and the majority of those involved in the events of London were probably local townsfolk rather than peasants.
 In some cases, the townsfolk who joined the revolt were the urban poor, attempting to gain at the expense of the local elites.
 In London, for example, the urban rebels appear to have largely been the poor and unskilled.
 Other urban rebels were part of the elite, such as at York where the protesters were typically prosperous members of the local community, while in some instances, townsfolk allied themselves with the rural population, as at Bury St Edmunds.
 In other cases, such as Canterbury, the influx of population from the villages following the Black Death made any distinction between urban and rural less meaningful.
-With the Peasant’s Revolt marking the revolution of the freedom fight, labor had become so expensive that the feudal system was ultimately coming to an end.
-The rebels of the Peasant’s Revolt were represented by various writers since they did not represent themselves in historical records.
+With the Peasants’ Revolt marking the revolution of the freedom fight, labour had become so expensive that the feudal system was ultimately coming to an end.
+The rebels of the Peasants’ Revolt were represented by various writers since they did not represent themselves in historical records.
 The distortion of written records implied that these rebels were illiterate, or otherwise incoherent.
 Some of these distortions made by countless authors were also interpretative and favored their own positions, making the job of historians more difficult as they try to uncover a more truthful representation of the rebels.
 Author and medievalist Steven Justice exemplifies that the rebels were, in fact, capable of speech and language at its most developed.
 Examples of this included cultural forms of expression such as rituals, performances, and literary texts.

 The vast majority of those involved in the revolt of 1381 were not represented in Parliament and were excluded from its decision-making.
 In a few cases the rebels were led or joined by relatively prosperous members of the gentry, such as Sir Roger Bacon in Norfolk.
 Some of them later claimed to have been forced to join the revolt by the rebels.
 Clergy also formed part of the revolt; as well as the more prominent leaders, such as John Ball or John Wrawe, nearly 20 are mentioned in the records of the revolt in the south-east.
 Some were pursuing local grievances, some were disadvantaged and suffering relative poverty, and others appear to have been motivated by strong radical beliefs.